 Of course, the specifics depend on the nature of the client and the type of work you do.
 However, the principles are universal.
 When it comes to building lasting client relationships, it’s truly the little things that count.
 These small, personal gestures are so rare in today’s world—when they do happen, people remember.

+If a recession hits, credit becomes harder to get precisely when you need it most.
 If you think you may want or need financing in the future and a recession is looming, try to secure it now, rather than waiting.
 Loans, credit cards, lines of credit, and even personal investments tend to be harder to get during tough financial times.

 Related Guides